nahidn4p/GTRBD-SUBMISSION/readme.md

 - **Tech Stack**: Python, FastAPI, PostgreSQL, BeautifulSoup, Requests.
 - **Detailed Documentation**: See [README.md](README.md) for setup, usage, and troubleshooting instructions.

-### 2. AlgoTrader
-A Python-based algorithmic trading system that implements the Golden Cross strategy using moving averages (50-day and 200-day) to trade stocks.
-It downloads historical stock data, processes it, and simulates trading with a given budget.

-- **Key Features**:
-  - Downloads historical stock data using `yfinance`.
-  - Cleans data and calculates moving averages.
-  - Executes buy/sell decisions based on Golden Cross (buy) and Death Cross (sell) signals.
-  - Tracks and reports trading performance (profit/loss, ROI).
-- **Tech Stack**: Python, yfinance, pandas.
-- **Detailed Documentation**: See [AlgoTrader_README.md](AlgoTrader_README.md) for setup and usage instructions.

 ## Getting Started
 Each project is independent and can be set up separately.
 Refer to the individual README files for specific installation steps, prerequisites, and usage examples: